 Running of the Brides (ROTB), as the race to get one of these beautiful but inexpensive gowns is called, has been a legendary Boston experience for more than 60 years.

 Brides-to-be come from Boston, New England, the rest of the U.S., and around the world, all seeking the perfect wedding dress.
 If you're planning a wedding, put ROTB on your calendar!
-(You can find the exact dates on the Boston Event Calendar for February and August each year.)

 I hope my Running of the Brides photos on this page give you a sense of the excitement, camaraderie, and joy when each future bride finds her perfect gown.